You Can Do Good by Doing Business – The Millennium Group’s Story

-Twenty-five years later we are still at it.
 Today we live in a world where more and more businesses understand that they need to be out there providing something of worth, solving problems and making lives better.
 Collectively we should also aim to build a creative class that solves social problems.
 Across the country, a new breed of social entrepreneurs is looking to change the world through capitalism.
 Since the Great Recession, over 1,000 companies and 26 states have made a legal commitment to use business as a force for good.
 These organizations are seeing gigantic opportunities to work together to solve problems in their cities and beyond.

 In 1990, just as I was learning to build and service the growing technology industry, I invented a simple green building product called THE NAILER (a drywall backer) after searching for a better way to install drywall.
 After 20 years of construction, I had seen my share of wasted wood and labor and had received plenty of busted knuckles installing wood backing.
 There had to be a simpler way, and there had to be a way to be more conscientious about energy efficiency and the environment.
 THE NAILER is a simple product with a big impact and one of the greenest building products on the market.
 After years of marketing THE NAILER, fighting a federal patent infringement case when a competitor stole the design, and barely surviving the 2008 recession, I still stand by my belief that the building industry can no longer be cavalier about their business.
-We must meet the challenge to eliminate safety issues, seek sustainable solutions to honor the environment, and optimize material and labor costs.
-Our clients join us in the belief, that in the end, we are each responsible for the choices we make and the legacy we leave behind.
+I must meet the challenge to eliminate safety issues, seek sustainable solutions to honor the environment, and optimize material and labor costs.
+My clients join me in the belief, that in the end, we are each responsible for the choices we make and the legacy we leave behind.

 Learn more: THE NAILER